 - Not sure if you have a reliable internet source?
 Use the LSCS Libraries Evaluating Information Checklist to see if your source adds up.

 - Also search for key terms in combination with 'organizations', 'links', etc.

 ClinicalTrials.gov - Government database of clinical research studies across the U.S. Under the Resource area, see Understanding Clinical Trials for general information about participants, protocols, informed consent, benefits and risks, and more.

 Evidence-Based Practice in the Health Sciences - Tutorial - Choose the allied health area of interest to you to learn about the role of research in health practice, what sources provide the best evidence and how to find evidence-based research.

 MEDLINEplus - Consumer information and education from the National Library of Medicine.
 Link to Videos & Cool Tools for effective patient education modules.

 Merck Manuals Online - a good starting point for basic information including etiology, symptoms, diagnosis, treatment and outlook.

 National Institutes of Health - Start with Conditions/Diseases section to browse and find links to government and other high quality internet sources of information.

 One Health Initiative - A "collaborative efforts of multiple disciplines working nationally, locally, and globally to attain optimal health for people, animals, plants, and our environment."
 Find here information and links to zoonotic diseases and tropical and environmental medicine.

-TRIP database - a specialized search evidence-based research.
+TRIP database - a specialized search for evidence-based research.
 Search for a disease or condition and identify articles, standards, and more.
 If you cannot locate the full-text of an article, search the A-Z database (use the journal title) or request through interlibrary loan